yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 2. StrategyConvexFactory
 3. StrategyConvexFraxFactory

-**StrategyCurveBoostedFactory** uses yearn's own veCRV balance (currently 45.1m) to give users the maximum 2.5x boost on their CRV rewards.
+**StrategyCurveBoostedFactory** uses Yearn's veCRV balance (currently 45.1m) to give users the maximum 2.5x boost on their CRV rewards.

-**StrategyConvexFactory** supplies any additional Curve LP tokens (beyond which can receive the maximumum 2.5x boost via the Curve strategy) to Convex Finance to earn CRV rewards (boosted by Convex's veCRV balance) and CVX rewards.
+**StrategyConvexFactory** supplies any additional Curve LP tokens (beyond which would receive the maximum 2.5x boost via the Curve strategy) to Convex Finance to earn CRV rewards (boosted by Convex's veCRV balance) and CVX rewards.

 **StrategyConvexFraxFactory** will only be added to the vault if the Curve LP token of the vault can be staked in Convex for Frax (currently available for over 20 Curve LPs).
-This ConvexFrax strategy will be used instead of the standard Convex strategy in order to earn additional FXS rewards (on top of the standard CRV and CVX rewards).
+This ConvexFrax strategy will be used instead of the standard Convex strategy to earn additional FXS rewards (on top of the standard CRV and CVX rewards).

 ![](https://i.imgur.com/oJdwz6n.png)